-As we approach the go-live date for the Procurement Act 2023 it’s essential to stay informed and prepared for the upcoming changes.
+The Procurement Act 2023 is now live and it’s essential to stay informed and prepared for the changes.

 This comprehensive FAQ guide is designed to provide Procurement Act 2023 guidance and ensure a smooth transition.